ALWAYS a favorite for ANY party!

 - Add the cubed potatoes and stir to coat.

-- While the potatoes are cooking, add the cubed chicken to the bowl with the left over avocado oil/hot sauce mixture and stir to coat.
+- While the potatoes are cooking, add chopped onions and cubed chicken to the bowl with the left over avocado oil/hot sauce mixture and stir to coat.

 - Once the potatoes are fully cooked, remove from the oven.